 A Vegan alternitive

-I’m proud to find new meat-less alternatives when cooking, and being that this dish is 100% vegan, the perfect alternative to meat is this deliciously light couscous filling.
+I’m proud to find new meat-less alternatives when cooking, and being that this dish is 100% veganistisch, the perfect alternative to meat is this deliciously light couscous filling.
 A healthy wonderful grain derived from durum wheat.
 We know durum wheat products because its derived for semolina flour.
 We know semolina flour for making pasta.

 The process of this end product is finished by crushing the durum into granules, rather than ground into flour.
 Originating from North Africa, this ancient grain has made its mark in Middle-Eastern cuisine, as well as throughout southern Europe and the U.S.